 5- Install accessories and additional equipment as is required and allowed.
 For information about the combined use of equipment and accessories allowed for a configuration, refer to the Combination of Standard and Non Standard Configurations table in fig. 1.24, p.
 17. For instructions on the installation and use of forward extension or swivel bridges, refer to the Bridges section on p.
-43. For instructions on the installation, a hoist, a monorail or weather protection, refer to the Accessories section on p.
+43. For instructions on the installation and use of a 5 to 8 plank configuration, a hoist, a monorail or weather protection, refer to the Accessories section on p.
 91.